hyjinx-emu/Hyjinx/README.md

 ## Latest Build

-These builds are compiled automatically for each commit on the master branch.
+These builds are compiled automatically for each commit on the main branch.
 While we strive to ensure optimal stability and performance prior to pushing an update, our automated builds **may be unstable or completely broken**.

 See the [Releases](https://github.com/hyjinx-emu/Hyjinx/releases) page for automatic builds for Windows, macOS, and Linux.